Bird Flu Studies

 Recent Posts:

-Per the USDA, we are now at 1,020 dairy cattle herds with confirmed H5N1 infections across 17 states.
+USDA reports 1,084 dairy cattle herds with confirmed H5N1 infections across 19 states.

 In Nevada, cattle were reported infected with genotype D1.1 in December 2024 and January 2025.
 This marked the first time that an H5N1 strain other than the B3.13 genotype infected cattle.
 In February 2025, genotype D1.1 was reported in Arizona dairy cattle.